sahanjournal/newsroom-archive-gpt/README.md

-# Sahan Journal newsroom archive GPT setup
+# Newsroom archive assistant GPT tutorial

 Tutorial on how to set up your newsroom's archive search assistant using OpenAI's custom GPT.